wszswppx/MVSNeRFacc-A-slight-acceleration-for-MVSNeRF/README.md

+# Claim
+This work is based on old version of NerfAcc, which has upgraded greatly.
+So it might does not work now.
+If you are interested in adding NerfAcc into your code, you can refer to [this project](https://github.com/bennyguo/instant-nsr-pl).
+Also, [NeRF Studio](https://github.com/nerfstudio-project/nerfstudio) supports a more interpretable implementation of NeRFs by modularizing each component.

 # MVSNeRF
 ## [Project page](https://apchenstu.github.io/mvsnerf/) |  [Paper](https://arxiv.org/abs/2103.15595)
 This repository contains a pytorch lightning implementation for the ICCV 2021 paper: [MVSNeRF: Fast Generalizable Radiance Field Reconstruction from Multi-View Stereo](https://arxiv.org/abs/2103.15595).
 Our work present a novel neural rendering approach that can efficiently reconstruct